-Content is designed to impart an understanding of the development of cardiac CT as a viable technology for imaging of the heart and the coronary arteries.
+Content is designed to convey an understanding of the development of cardiac CT as a viable technology for imaging of the heart and the coronary arteries.
 The cardiac CT topics to be covered include patient preparation, ECG set-up and evaluation, arrhythmia recognition, and IV contrast.
 Cardiac image acquisition will be explained along with cardiac image dose management, a comparison of prospective and retrospective cardiac scanning, cardiac image quality and artifact characteristics.
 A review of the cardiac cycle, phase selection, reconstruction and post-processing will be explored.
 Cardiac anatomy, cardiac physiology, coronary vasculature and congenital anomalies will be discussed.

 - 1. Identify the three main coronary arteries. - 2.
 Define the valves of the heart and their function. - 3.
 Define the most common anomalous coronary artery. - 4.
 Define electrical conduction system of the heart. - 5.
 Discuss types of arrythmias affecting a cardiac CT procedure. - 6.
 Discuss types of heart rates affecting a cardiac CT procedure. - 7.
-Identify the correct cardiac phase. - 8.
+Identify the correct cardiac phase for CT acquisition of the heart. - 8.
 Discuss medications used to alter a patient's heart rate or arrhythmias. - 9.
-Define one cardiac cycle. - 10.
+Describe one cardiac cycle. - 10.
 Define cardiac output. - 11.
 Define ejection fraction. - 12.
 Define stroke volume. - 13.
 Distinguish systole and diastole segments of the ECG wave. - 14.
 Demonstrate the correct placement for the ECG electrodes. - 15.
 Recognize the importance of correct skin prep for cardiac CT. - 16.
 Describe what type of electrodes give the best skin contact for cardiac scanning. - 17.
 Explain the purpose the proper patient breathing instructions. - 18.
-Recognize what lead configuration is most commonly use. - 19.
+Recognize the lead configuration most appropriate for patient radiation protection during CT image acquisition. - 19.
 Label the different parts of the ECG wave. - 20.
 Recognize arrythmias on ECG. - a.
 Premature atrial contraction (PAC). - b.
 Ventricular contraction (PVC). - 21.
 Recognize a premature contraction on the ECG wave. - 22.
-Describe a calcium score scan. - 23.
+Describe the purpose of a calcium score scan. - 23.
 Define Agatston score. - 24.
-Describe the key features of prospective and retrospective gating cardiac scanning. - 25.
-Apply ECG dose modulation to reduce patient dose. - 26.
-Apply prospective gating to reduce patient dose. - 27.
-Describe the references used to assure adequate coverage of the anatomy during a cardiac study. - 28.
-Interpret an injection protocol for a given coronary artery. - 29.
+Describe prospective and retrospective gating cardiac scanning. - 25.
+Apply the concept of ECG dose modulation to patient dose reduction. - 26.
+Apply the concept of prospective gating to patient dose reduction. - 27.
+Describe anatomical areas necessary to assure adequate coverage of the anatomy during a cardiac study.

+- 28. Interpret an injection protocol for a given coronary artery.29.
 Recognize the key artifacts on a CTA study of a coronary arteries.

-Anatomy and Physiology of the Heart
+I. Anatomy and Physiology of the Heart

 - A. Cardiac anatomy

 - B. Coronary arteries

 - C. Cardiac physiology

 - 1. Electrical conduction system

 - 2. ECG waveform

-- Sinus rhythm a.
+- a.
+Sinus rhythm

-- Arrhythmias b.
+- b.
+Arrhythmias

 - D. Cardiac cycle

-Patient Screening and Preparation II.
+II.
+Patient Screening and Preparation